Senior Management Team

 Joe is an entrepreneur running a successful IT services company for over 10 years.
 He's born and bred in Bethnal Green so his recent move to south east London may be a shock to his system.
-He's passionate about the work SkyWay delivers in the community and was delighted to be invited on to the board of trustees since 2012.
+He's passionate about the work SkyWay delivers in the community and has been on the board of trustees since 2012.
 He now uses his abundant energy and drive in helping SkyWay grow and develop.
 When he is not working, Joseph is a keen musician and motivator.
 He may need to use his legendary skills to benefit his beloved Arsenal Football Club (but that may be a task too far even for him! - Ed).

 Joshua is an entrepreneur who manages a team of artists that customise footwear for individuals and businesses.
 He was born and raised in Hackney and attended the Blue Hut Youth Club from the age of eight.
 Joshua hopes to inspire young people to take advantage of the resources offered to them.

 MJ is a local business owner.
 Her company specialises in computer animation and visual effects for television and commercials and has been running for over 20 years.
 Always involved in local charities, MJ joined SkyWay because she feels that it's important for our youth to have access to opportunity and support.
 She moved to Hackney nearly 30 years ago and has enjoyed living and raising a family here.
 MJ enjoys films, her allotment, running and is a keen Arsenal fan - sharing a seat with her brother.
 Her husband and business partner is a Tottenham fan so it just goes to show, it can be done.